-If the proposed alteration or addition does not affect the charitable status of Dunedin Kindergartens, a majority of 66 percent of the votes at the Annual General Meeting or Extraordinary General Meeting will be required to pass the resolution;
+If the proposed alteration or addition does not affect the charitable status of Dunedin Kindergartens, a majority of 51 percent (51%) of the votes at the Annual General Meeting or Extraordinary General Meeting will be required to pass the resolution;

-in respect of a motion to rescind this Constitution or any alteration or addition which will effect the charitable status of Dunedin Kindergartens, a majority of 75 percent of the votes at the Annual General Meeting or Extraordinary General Meeting will be required to pass the resolution.
+in respect of a motion to rescind this Constitution or any alteration or addition which will affect the charitable status of Dunedin Kindergartens, a majority of 75 percent (75%) of the votes at the Annual General Meeting or Extraordinary General Meeting will be required to pass the resolution.

 22.2 In the case of a resolution passed pursuant to clause 22.1(f) no removal, addition to or alteration of the charitable objects, the pecuniary gain clause or the winding up clause shall be approved without the consideration of the Inland Revenue Department and the Charities Commission.

+REGISTER OF MEMBERS

+Dunedin Kindergartens shall keep an up-to-date Register of Members.

+23.2 For each current Member, the information contained in the Register of Members shall include —

+Their name, and

+The date on which they became a Member (if there is no record of the date they joined, this date will be recorded as ‘Unknown’), and

+Their contact details, including —

+A physical address or an electronic address, and

+A telephone number;

+The type of Member.

+Every current Member shall promptly advise Dunedin Kindergartens of any change of the Member’s contact details.

+CONTACT DETAILS FOR DUNEDIN KINDERGARTENS

+The Board shall nominate the person who shall act as the contact person for the Registrar of Incorporated Societies, but in the absence of a nominee, the contact person shall be the chairperson of the Board.

 NOTICES